For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you have a physical disability, we'd suggest that you check your university's website to see whether they offer scholarships for disabled students (aside from the DSA).

-You might also want to check out societies relevant to your industry (i.e. if you wanted to study Engineering, you could check what the Royal Academy of Engineering has to offer) and charities that provide support to people with your particular condition, as some offer funding or may be able to advise you on where to look for extra financial support.
+You might also want to check out societies relevant to your industry.
+For example, if you wanted to study Engineering, you could check what the Royal Academy of Engineering has to offer.
+Some charities that provide support to people with your particular condition may also offer funding or be able to advise you on where to look for extra financial support.

 Larger private companies may also offer support for students with physical disabilities entering their field.
 If you have an idea of the industry you'd like to work in, check whether any of the big employers provide funding or have a scheme especially for disabled students.